ylierler/ezsmtv3/README.md

 EZSMT is a Constraint Answer Set Programming (CASP) solver system that performs processing of logic programs with constraints using Satisfiability Modulo Theories (SMT) solving technology.
 It takes a program written in a Gringo 5 compatible input language extended with special theory atoms capable to capture constraints supported by EZSMT.
 It then translates this program into formulas written in SMT-LIB, and calls an SMT solver to compute answer sets.
+The University of Nebraska Omaha (UNO) home of EZSMT can be found [here](https://www.unomaha.edu/college-of-information-science-and-technology/natural-language-processing-and-knowledge-representation-lab/software/ezsmt.php).
+The paper documenting the system is located on the UNO site.

 EZSMT has been tested with SMT Solvers CVC4, CVC5, Yices 2, and Z3.
 However, it can interact with any SMT-LIB compatible solver that supports input in SMT-LIB format.